KostasKgr/request.end/README.md

 # request.end

-Advanced telemetry from any application with minimal effort!
+Advanced telemetry for legacy applications made simple!

 The Request End Log Spec is a simple approach to obtain advanced telemetry from any application using just a single log line.